Obstetric fistula: Treatment centers

-A complete fistula treatment center includes investigative services like laboratory work, radiology, and a blood bank, to ensure that the medical history of patients is clearly understood before treatment options are evaluated.
+A complete fistula treatment center includes investigative services, such as laboratory work, radiology, and a blood bank, to ensure that patients' medical history is clearly understood before treatment options are evaluated.
 The surgical services would include operating theaters, postoperative wards, and anesthetic services.
-Physiotherapy and social-reintegration services are also necessary to arm women affected by obstetric fistula with the tools necessary to re-enter a society from which they have been ostracised.
-The size of the facility should be tailored to the need in the area, and the most successful centers work in collaboration with other treatment centers and organizations, forming a larger network of resources.
-The cost of salaries, single-use medical equipment, up to date technology and equipment, and maintenance of infrastructure, collectively provide large economic burdens to treatment centers.
-A barrier also arises when governments and local authorities require that approval be obtained prior to the construction of centers.
-There is an uneven distribution of specialized health care providers due to the below optimal training and supervision of health works and the low wages of fistula surgeons.
+Physiotherapy and social reintegration services are also necessary to arm women affected by obstetric fistula with the tools necessary to re-enter a society from which they have been ostracised.
+The size of the facility should be tailored to the needs of the area, and the most successful centers collaborate with other treatment centers and organizations, thus forming a larger network of resources.
+The cost of salaries, single-use medical equipment, up-to-date technology and equipment, and maintenance of infrastructure collectively provide large economic burdens to treatment centers.
+A barrier also arises when governments and local authorities require that approval be obtained before the construction of centers.
+There is an uneven distribution of specialized health care providers due to suboptimal training and supervision of healthcare workers and low wages for fistula surgeons.
 Most fistula surgeons come from developed countries and are brought to developing countries, the nations more often affected by fistula, by a variety of organizations.
-An example of a well functioning treatment center is in Bangladesh where a facility has been created in association with the Dhaka Medical College Hospital with support from the United Nations Population Fund.
+An example of a well-functioning treatment center is in Bangladesh, where a facility has been created in association with the Dhaka Medical College Hospital with support from the United Nations Population Fund.
 Here, 46 doctors and 30 nurses have been trained and have successfully doubled the number of fistula cases addressed and operated on.
-Another example is a fistula unit in N'djamena, Chad, which has a mobile clinic that travels to rural, hard-to-reach areas, to provide services, and works in association with Liberty Hospital.
+Another example is a fistula unit in N'djamena, Chad, which has a mobile clinic that travels to rural, hard-to-reach areas to provide services.
+It works in association with Liberty Hospital.
 The World Health Organization has created a manual articulating necessary principles for surgical and pre- and post- operative care regarding obstetric fistula, providing a beneficial outline for affected nations.
 Treatment centers are crucial for the survival of obstetric fistula patients and well-equipped centers help the emotional, physical, and psychological aspects of their lives.